 As confusing as this sounds, it’s best to simply contact your local S.C.
 Department of Natural Resources or N.C.
 Wildlife Resources Commission office, explaining what and where you intend to hunt, and see if they can provide some guidance.

-Dumping a kayak into a flowing creek or river and fishing all day usually never gets anyone in a stir, but discharging firearms at waterfowl might, so planning your route — and knowing any residential property you might pass along the way — is an integral part of planning a float trip.
+Dumping a kayak into a flowing creek or river and fishing all day usually never gets anyone in a stir.
+But discharging firearms at waterfowl might.
+So planning your route — and knowing any residential property you might pass along the way — is an integral part of planning a float trip.

 The next consideration is how to get from where you put in to where you take out.
 Hunting in two boats is doable, but it doubles your chances of spooking ducks out of range.
 Hunting in tandem is also doable, but it reduces your number of shots by half.
-The good thing is, if you someone is willing to drop you off, they don’t have to do so before daylight, as mid-day is often the best time to float, after birds have fed and returned to the water to loaf and rest.
+The good thing is, if someone is willing to drop you off, they don’t have to do so before daylight, as mid-day is often the best time to float, after birds have fed and returned to the water to loaf and rest.

 Once you’ve picked a stretch of water, consider 1 mile per hour the average duration of the trip.

 You can paddle faster, but doing so will cause you to alert ducks before they get within shotgun range.
 Whether done on land or by water, the principals of stalking are the same.
 Reduce the amount of distance your quarry may spot you ahead of time by using shoreline cover to your advantage.
 Hug the bank and any inside curvature in the creek so you can “pop up” in range when rounding a bend.